Honda Forza 750 (2025)– Review | Maxi-scooter or Bike?

 TBA

-Yamaha might have started the capacity battle for maxi-scooters with the launch of the TMAX in 2001 but Honda really took it to the limit with the Integra 700 a decade later – and even in 2025 its direct descendant the Forza 750 is about as big and fast as a ‘scooter’ has ever been.
+Yamaha might have started the capacity battle for maxi-scooters with the launch of the TMAX in 2001, and while Honda’s Silver Wing also arrived at the same, Big H really took it to the limit with the Integra 700 a decade later – and even in 2025 its direct descendant the Forza 750 is about as big and fast as a ‘scooter’ has ever been.

 Pros & Cons

-At over £10K the first reaction to the Forza’s price is that it seems pricy – you’ll be getting comments like “You could have a real bike for that!” – but once you start to dig around for rivals that share the same combination of practicality, ease-of-use and performance rapidly becomes clear that there’s little else out there that offers the same combination of abilities at a comparable price.
+While the launch price was £10,499, by the time we got to ride the 2025 Honda Forza 750 it's list price was £10,699, and the first reaction to the Forza’s price is that it seems pricey – you’ll be getting comments like “You could have a real bike for that!” – but once you start to dig around for rivals that share the same combination of practicality, ease-of-use and performance rapidly becomes clear that there’s little else out there that offers the same combination of abilities at a comparable price.
+Let’s remember, the Yamaha TMAX Techmax costs over £14k!

 Sure, you can get a ‘real’ bike for less, even a twist-and-go Honda NC750X with DCT is more than a grand cheaper than the Forza, but for customers who really want a premium, high-performance scooter the Forza 750 is pretty much the default option.

 While the updates for 2025 don’t amount to a clean-sheet redesign, they’re laser targeted at the job of making the Forza package even more compelling.
 When we tested the previous model our main gripes were the lack of an adjustable screen or cruise control – both really essential on a bike with the Forza’s aims.
 Guess what two of the main additions for 2025 are?
-Yep, an electrically-adjustable screen and standard-fit cruise…
+Yep, an electrically adjustable screen and standard-fit cruise… it’s like they were listening.

 2025 Honda Forza 750 - Engine & Performance